Our investment in social programmes has directly benefited over 3.3 million people during the last year.

 We are aware that would not be efficient to promote initiatives of this kind on our own.
-This is why we collaborate with 367 non-profit entities to tackle shared projects that they spearhead on the ground.
+This is why we collaborate with 439 non-profit entities to tackle shared projects that they spearhead on the ground.
 The idea is to work together to further society's development.
-Last year we cooperated on 519 projects that directly benefitted over 1.5 million people.
+These projects directly benefitted over 3.3 million people.

 To evaluate our contribution to community well-being, at Inditex we use the LBG Model, widely acknowledged around the world, to measure the impact of each of our programmes in terms of their impact depth and type.